beckastar/ladynerds_site/README.md

 # ladynerds_site

-Ladynerds are an organization comprised of women who graduated from the Hackbright Academy coding bootcamp.
+Ladynerds are an organization comprised of people who graduated from the Hackbright Academy coding bootcamp.
 There are roughly 300 of us working in a variety of roles within the tech industry, primarily in San Francisco, but in other locations as well.

 This CRUD webapp is a collective project that will have the following features as part of the MVP:

-- Display all users and skills
+- Put all of our info that is currently in Google Docs in one central place
 - Google Cal integration:   https://developers.google.com/google-apps/calendar/quickstart/python#prerequisites
 - Good UI
+- Eliminate the need for google docs by

 We've chosen to use the old terminal color scheme of green on a black background.

 The green color hex value: #00ff00

-The terminal font is in google fonts: https://www.google.com/fonts/specimen/VT323
+The terminal font which we're using for the logo and navbar is in google fonts: https://www.google.com/fonts/specimen/VT323

 Nice to haves:
 - Slack integration